History of the Czech lands

-The history of the Czech lands – an area roughly corresponding to the present-day Czech Republic – starts approximately 800 years BCE.
+The history of the Czech lands – an area roughly corresponding to the present-day Czech Republic (Bohemia, Moravia and Czech Silesia) – starts approximately 800,000 years BCE.
 A simple chopper from that age was discovered at the Red Hill (Červený kopec) archeological site in Brno.
 Many different primitive cultures left their traces throughout the Stone Age, which lasted approximately until 2000 BCE.
 The most widely known culture present in the Czech lands during the pre-historical era is the Únětice Culture, leaving traces for about five centuries from the end of the Stone Age to the start of the Bronze Age.
 Celts – who came during the 5th century BCE – are the first people known by name.
 One of the Celtic tribes were the Boii (plural), who gave the Czech lands their first name Boiohaemum – Latin for the Land of Boii.
 Before the beginning of the Common Era the Celts were mostly pushed out by Germanic tribes.
 The most notable of those tribes were the Marcomanni and traces of their wars with the Roman Empire were left in south Moravia.

-After the turbulent times of the Migration Period, the Czech lands were ultimately settled by the Slavic tribes.
-The year of 623 marks the formation of the first known state in the Czech lands, when Samo united the local Slavic tribes, defended their lands from the Avars to the east and – few years later – won the battle of Wogastisburg against the Franks invading the Czech lands from the west.
-The next state appearing in the Czech lands after the dissolution of the Samo's state was probably the Great Moravia.
-The center of its power lay in the area of Moravia and present-day western Slovakia.
+After the turbulence of the Migration Period, the Czech lands were ultimately conquered by the Slavic tribes.
+The year of 623 marks the formation of the first known state in the Czech lands, when Samo united the local Slavic tribes, defended their lands from the Avars to the east and, years later, won the Battle of Wogastisburg against the westward invading Franks.
+The next state recorded in the Czech lands following the dissolution of the Samo's realm was likely Great Moravia.
+The center of its power lay in Moravia, which includes present-day western Slovakia.
 In 863, Cyril and Methodius, two scholars from Greece, brought Christianity to the Great Moravia and established the first Slavic script – Glagolitsa.
-The Great Moravia fell during the Magyar invasion at the start of the 10th century.
+Great Moravia lasted until its fall to Magyar invasions at the start of the 10th century.